 ISO14001:2015 - EcoCampus

-In May 2010 the university became the first in England to achieve the EcoCampus Platinum Award for the whole campus, its highest award.
+In May 2010, the university became the first in England to achieve the EcoCampus Platinum Award for the whole campus, its highest award.
 EcoCampus is specifically designed for Higher Education.
-We are also accredited with the international standard ISO 14001:2015 for the entire University on all its sites, the full scope of the system is defined in the EMS Index.
+We are also accredited with the international standard ISO 14001:2015 for the entire University on all its sites, the full scope of the system is defined in the Management System Index.
 As new sites are acquired these are added to our EMS.

 The multiple award-winning University and local authority library and history centre The Hive is a BREEAM outstanding building and part of the University's estate.
 Learn more about this most impressive sustainable building and the services which operate from it by watching this video about how it was designed and built, and the reactions of the many users of this wonderful facility.